How to travel in Switzerland by bus, tram, train, car and ferry.

-Switzerland has over 5,000 km of railroad track, of which about 60 percent is owned and operated by Switzerland’s government-run transport provider (Schweizerische Bundesbahn or SBB in German, Chemins de Fer Fédéraux or CFF in French, and Ferrovie Federali Svizzere or FFS in Italian).
-Major cities are connected by InterCity trains, which run at least once every hour throughout the week.
-Switzerland does not have its own high-speed railway line, but foreign high-speed trains such as the French TGV and the German ICE run throughout Switzerland on a daily basis.
+Switzerland has over 5,000 km of railroad track, of which about 60% is owned and operated by Switzerland’s government-run transport provider (Schweizerische Bundesbahn or SBB in German, Chemins de Fer Fédéraux or CFF in French, and Ferrovie Federali Svizzere or FFS in Italian).
+InterCity trains connect major cities, which run at least once every hour throughout the week.
+Switzerland doesn’t have its own high-speed railway line.
+However, foreign high-speed trains such as the French TGV and the German ICE run throughout Switzerland daily.
 Restaurants tend to be a standard facility on the main InterCity connections and international trains.

 The SBB provides additional services such as educational hikes and day trips.
 Scenic trains are available for those who want to fully experience the beauty of the Swiss landscape; these routes include the Glacier Express, Chocolate Train, GoldenPass Line, and Bernina Express

 Travelling by car in Switzerland is easy, as all villages and towns are clearly marked and accessible.
 Road surfaces are usually well maintained, although heavy snowfall in winter can lead to some closures.
 To drive on the motorways between the main cities, you must purchase a special licence (called a vignette) for CHF 40.
 Larger vehicles such as caravans can safely travel along the Alpine passes, with even lorries driving over mountain passes when tunnels are too busy.
 Note that traffic is heaviest during the summer months, especially on weekends.
 While most mountains are accessible by road, some mountain resort towns including Braunwald, Murren, Wengen, and Zermatt are completely car-free.
 Public transport in these locations is therefore exceptionally good.